 4.2.5 Memory Interface.
+Figure 13 shows how an external memory and control inputs were connected to the PL CPU.
 A PL wrapper was placed around a VHDL model for an external memory with one control line used for all data inputs and one control line for data outputs.
 The memory model had separate datain/dataout busses.
-Memory was treated as a throughblock for the mapping process.
+Memory was treated as a through-block in terms of mapping as seen from the initial token marking in

+Figure 13.
 The only external control signals present in the original MIPS VHDL model that were not directly connected to the memory model were rdy and init.
 The rdy signal was an external stall line for the processor, while the init signal functioned as a synchronous reset.
-The inbuff block shown in Figure 11 acted as a token buffer between the external control line and the destination blocks for these signals.
+The inbuff block shown in Figure 12 acted as a slack-matching buffer between the external control line and the destination blocks for these signals.

-4.3 PL netlist statitistics
+4.3 PL Netlist Statitistics

-Table 1 gives the netlist statistics for the PL design.
-The max_dly column gives the maximum delay of the compute function in LUT4 delays.
+Table 1 gives the netlist statistics for the PL design (the 12 slack matching buffers in the design are not listed).
+The max\dly column gives the maximum delay of the compute function in LUT4 delays.
 This does not include the output delay of the latch element in the PL control wrapper or the input delay of the C-element.
-Note that the token buffers have empty compute functions so their compute function delay is zero; the latency of these elements will be determined by the PL wrapper logic.
-The EE_dly column gives the delay of the early evaluation or bypass function if applicable.
-The max_dly and EE_dly values of the exefwd, memdatain blocks are equal because these elements were inserted in the netlist solely to provide an early phase input to their destination blocks; their normal compute function is simply a buffer function.
+Note that the slack matching buffers have empty compute functions so their compute function delay is zero; the latency of these elements will be determined by the PL wrapper logic.

+The EE\dly column gives the delay of the early evaluation or bypass function if applicable.
+The max\dly and EE\dly values of the exefwd, memdatain blocks are equal because these elements were inserted in the netlist solely to provide an early phase input to their destination blocks; their normal compute function is simply a buffer function.

 The output column for the compute function is important as it indicates the loading on the G signal that is used to gate the output latches for that block.
 Besides the global reset signal, these signals will be the most heavily loaded control signals in the system.
 The control columns give the number of phase and feedback inputs to each block.
 For early evaluation blocks, the number of phase inputs required for the trigger phase is indicated in parenthesis.
 The memstg, idecode and ifetch blocks do not require feedback inputs because their outputs are already safe due to an existing loop involving their destination barrier-block.